-- 1. Assess nature and cause of problem; - 2.
-Try to rectify problem, call appropriated personnel if needed; - 3.
-Call Manager of Utilities and/or Director of Engineering & Public Works; - 4.
-Call IHA Contact Person if directed by Management and review options; - 5.
-Arrange for alternate drinking water source if necessary;
+- 1. Assess nature and cause of the problem. - 2.
+Try to rectify problems, call appropriate personnel as needed. - 3.
+Call Manager of Utilities and/or Director of Engineering & Public Works. - 4.
+Call IHA Contact Person if directed by Management and review options. - 5.
+Arrange for alternate drinking water source if necessary.

-- 6. Alert local media requesting public water conservation or Water Quality Advisory notices handed out by assisting water personnel; - 7.
-Do not start up WTP (if at all) until initial communication has been completed with IHA, Manager of Utilities or Director of Engineering & Public Works, and/or Chief Operator; - 8.
-If acceptable with all agencies and WTP is allowed to operate: - a.
-Operate UV valve manually to allow flow of water into clear well; - b.
-Low lift pumps run in manual and controlled from VFD, must be monitored on a continuous basis, adjusting accordingly; - c.
+- 6. Alert local media requesting public water conservation or Water Quality Advisory notices handed out by assisting water personnel. - 7.
+Do not start up WTP (if at all) until initial communication has been completed with IHA, Manager of Utilities or Director of Engineering & Public Works, and/or Chief Operator. - 8.
+If acceptable, with all agencies and WTP is allowed to operate: - a.
+Operate UV valve manually to allow flow of water into clear well. - b.
+Run Low lift pumps in manual and control VFD with from SCADA, must be monitored on a continuous basis, adjusting accordingly. - c.
 Ensure hypochlorite is set at 1.2 mg/l or greater for post hypo chlorination to compensate for loss of UV disinfection (DNA destruction of the bacteria); - d.
-Ensure all chemicals are feeding at correct dosages and adjust, watch for filter blinding if chemicals are increased to minimize filter break through; - e.
-Optimize distribution system using Metford Dam if time of year permits to decrease WTP flow until issue is resolved; - f.
-Monitor status of plant on a continual basis and work with personnel to rectify problem.
+Ensure all chemicals are feeding at correct dosages and adjust, watch for filter blinding if chemicals are increased to minimize filter break through. - e.
+Optimize distribution system using Metford Dam if time of year permits to decrease WTP flow until issue is resolved. - f.
+Monitor status of plant on a continual basis and work with personnel to rectify the problem.
 Update appropriate agencies every 2 hours on conditions.